 The following is a play list of television appearances and conference presentation videos

 Lindsay Grace has authored or co-authored more than 70 academic publications since 2009.
 He has given talks and keynotes at a variety of venues including the Game Developer's Conference (GHDC), SXSW, ACM CHI, the Games for Change Festival and a variety of other venues.
 The work is focused on uses of interactive media and games to explore cultural standards.
 The specific domains include social impact games, affection games, critical design, human computation games, and purpose driven games for education, news, and rhetoric.
 Lindsay founded the American University Game Lab and previously directed the Persuasive Play Lab (PPL) at Miami University.
-Lindsay is an associate professor at the University of Miami and Knight Chair in the School of Communication His game designs have received awards from the Games for Change Festival, Meaningful Play, Advances in Computer Entertainment and others.
+Lindsay is an a full professor at the University of Miami and Knight Chair in the School of Communication His game designs have received awards from the Games for Change Festival, Meaningful Play, Advances in Computer Entertainment and others.
 His creative work has been selected for showcase in more than eight countries and 12 states, including New York, Paris, Rio De Janeiro, Singapore, Istanbul, São Paulo, Chicago and Vancouver. .

 In 2018 Lindsay joined the faculty at the University of Miami School of Communication.
 Before that Lindsay founded the American University's Game Lab and Studio as associate professor and director.
 In 2009 he became the first Armstrong Professor of Creative Arts, holding a joint position between the Armstrong Institute for Interactive Media Studies and the College of Creative Arts.
 From 2003-2009 he taught in digital arts and writing at the Illinois Institute of Art in Chicago.